Mirza-Md-Golam-Nabi/tips/laravel/installation/laragon/README.md

 [Download Link](https://laragon.org/download)

 ### 2. Follow the Laragon software installation rules step-by-step
 a.
-Open the Laragon Software and click "Ok" button
+Open the Laragon Software and click "Ok" button<br>
 <img src="./LaragonImage/laragon_1.png">

 b.
-Select the destination location and click the next
+Select the destination location and click the next<br>
 <img src="./LaragonImage/laragon_2.png">

 c.
-Then click "Next"
+Then click "Next"<br>
 <img src="./LaragonImage/laragon_3.png">

 d.
-Then click "Install"
+Then click "Install"<br>
 <img src="./LaragonImage/laragon_4.png">

 e.
-Wait few seconds for installing
+Wait few seconds for installing<br>
 <img src="./LaragonImage/laragon_5.png">

 f.
-Then click "Finish"
+Then click "Finish"<br>
 <img src="./LaragonImage/laragon_6.png">

 g.
 Then you see this interface.
-Click the "close" button and the click the "Start All" button
+Click the "close" button and the click the "Start All" button<br>
 <img src="./LaragonImage/laragon_7.png">

 h.
-Then click the "Ok" button
+Then click the "Ok" button<br>
 <img src="./LaragonImage/laragon_8.png">

 i.
-Finally you see the your server is ready.
+Finally you see the your server is ready.<br>
 <img src="./LaragonImage/laragon_9.png">

 Thank you for staying with me.